ryanallen/words-of-my-perfect-teacher/README.md

 Each negative act produces four kinds of karmic effect: the [fully ripened effect](#21-the-fully-ripened-effect80), the [effect similar to the cause](#22-the-effect-similar-to-the-cause), the [conditioning effect](#23-the-conditioning-effect) and the [proliferating effect](#24-the-proliferating-effect).

 #### 2.1 THE FULLY RIPENED EFFECT<sup>[80](#80)</sup>

+<details id="80"><summary>Note <sup>80</sup></summary>This refers to the moment when the <a href="#karmic-energy">karmic energy</a> produced by an action produces its maximum effect, which can be hastened or retarded by the effects of other actions.
+</details><br>

+Committing any one of the ten harmful acts while motivated by hatred brings about birth in the [hell](#hell)s.
+Committing one of them out of desire leads to birth as a [preta](#preta), and out of ignorance to birth as an animal.
+Once reborn in those [lower realms](#lower-realms), we have to undergo the sufferings particular to them.

+Also, a very strong impulse&mdash;extremely powerful desire, anger, or ignorance&mdash;motivating a long and continuous accumulation of actions, causes birth in the [hell](#hell)s.
+Should the impulse be less strong and the number of actions less, it causes rebirth as a [preta](#preta); and if still less strong and numerous, as an animal.

 #### 2.2 THE EFFECT SIMILAR TO THE CAUSE

+Even when we finally get out of the lower [realm](#realm) in which [the fully ripened effect](#21-the-fully-ripened-effect80) had caused us to be born, and obtain a human form, we go on experiencing [the effect similar to the cause](#22-the-effect-similar-to-the-cause).
+In fact, in the [lower realms](#lower-realms), too, there are many different kinds of suffering that are similar to particular causes.
+These effects that are similar to the cause are of two kinds: actions similar to the cause and [experiences similar to the cause](#222-experiences-similar-to-the-cause).

 ##### 2.2.1 Actions Similar to the Cause

+This effect is a propensity for the same kind of actions as the original cause.
+If we killed before, we still like to kill; if we stole, we enjoy [taking what is not given](#12-taking-what-is-not-given); and so forth.
+This explains why, for example, certain people from their earliest childhood kill all the insects and flies they see.
+Such a predilection for killing corresponds to similar acts performed in their past lives.
+From the cradle on, each of us acts quite differently, driven by different karmic urges.
+Some enjoy killing, some enjoy stealing, while others again feel no affinity for such actions and enjoy doing good instead.
+All such [tendencies](#tendencies) are the residue of former actions, or in other words [the effect similar to the cause](#22-the-effect-similar-to-the-cause).
+This is why it is said:

+> To see what you have done before, look at what you are now.
+> To see where you are going to be born next, look at what you do now.<sup>81</sup>

+<details id="81"><summary>Note <sup>81</sup></summary>A slightly different version of this quote is given in Zenkar Rinpoche's edition of the Tibetan text: "To see where you were born before, look at what you are now.
+To see where you are going to be born next, look at what you do now.
+</details><br>

+The same is true for animals, too.
+The instinct of animals such as falcons and wolves to kill, or of mice to steal, is in each case an effect similar to, and caused by, their former actions.

 ##### 2.2.2 Experiences Similar to the Cause

+Each of the ten harmful actions results in a pair of effects on our subsequent experiences.

+###### 2.2.2.1 Taking Life
+###### 2.2.2.2 Taking What Is Not Given
+###### 2.2.2.3 Sexual Misconduct
+###### 2.2.2.4 Lying
+###### 2.2.2.5 Sowing Discord
+###### 2.2.2.6 Harsh Words
+###### 2.2.2.7 Worthless Chatter
+###### 2.2.2.8 Covetousness
+###### 2.2.2.9 Wishing Harm on Others
+###### 2.2.2.10 Wrong Views

 #### 2.3 THE [CONDITIONING EFFECT](#conditioning-effect)
 #### 2.4 THE PROLIFERATING EFFECT
 ## II.
 [POSITIVE ACTION](#positive-action)S TO BE ADOPTED